spree/spree-guides/content/v2.2/integration/tutorials/fulfillment_integration_tutorial.md

 ### Create a Basic Endpoint

-As with the more basic [endpoint creation tutorial](creating_endpoints_tutorial), we'll use the [EndpointBase gem](https://github.com/spree/endpoint_base) to create our fulfillment endpoint.
+As with the more basic <%= link_to "endpoint creation tutorial", "integration/basic_endpoints_tutorial" %>, we'll use the [EndpointBase gem](https://github.com/spree/endpoint_base) to create our fulfillment endpoint.

 To start with, we need a new directory to house our integration files.